Opiso/blogsite-project/README.md

 # blogsite-project
-A site where interested users can always write their opinions on various topics in form of blogs and share with the public
+Authors can always write their opinions on different topics through blogs and share with the public